 Globally, there has been a rising awareness worldwide that renewable energy and energy efficiency are critical not only for addressing climate change, but also for creating new economic opportunities and for providing energy access to the billions of people still living without modern energy services.

-The annual Renewables Global Status Report draws on the expertise of governments, NGOs, research and academic institutions, international organisations, and industry.
+Renewables Global Status Report draws on the expertise of governments, NGOs, research and academic institutions, international organisations, and industry.
 Published by the multi-stakeholder network REN21, it's goal is to facilitate knowledge exchange, policy development, and joint action towards a rapid global transition to renewable energy.